firsttris/firsttris/README.md

 🏗️ Clean Architecture: I’m a big believer in code that stays maintainable even when the requirements go wild.

-## Beyond Coding: Catch Me Wingfoiling on Rivers
+## Beyond Coding: Catch Me Wingfoiling

 ![Wingfoiling](./Wingfoiling.jpeg)